biya-coin/biyaliquid-docs/.gitbook/defi/trading/margin-performing-liquidations.md

     An example can be found [here for Go ](https://github.com/biya-coin/sdk-go/blob/master/examples/exchange/derivatives/20\_LiquidablePositions/example.go)and [here for Python](https://github.com/biya-coin/sdk-python/blob/master/examples/exchange\_client/derivative\_exchange\_rpc/23\_LiquidablePositions.py).
 2. **Prepare Liquidation Transaction:** Construct an order transaction using the `MsgLiquidatePosition` function, specifying the parameters listed in the [API docs](https://api.biyachain.exchange/?python#derivatives-msgliquidateposition).
 While not compulsory, a limit transaction is highly recommended over a market transaction.

 Note, performing a liquidation requires a limit order.
-By following these steps and considering the outlined factors, market makers can effectively utilize the `MsgLiquidatePosition` function to participate in Biyachain's liquidation mechanism and capture potential profit opportunities.
+By following these steps and considering the outlined factors, market makers can effectively utilize the `MsgLiquidatePosition` function to participate in Biya Chain's liquidation mechanism and capture potential profit opportunities.